 Julia started her performing career at age of 8 when she has won The National Mlynarski’s Concerto Competition, receiving the top award and performing with a professional orchestra.
 From then on, Julia received awards in both solo and chamber music competitions every year, always being among top three finalists.
 At age of 11, she had her first tour in Poland performing J. S. Bach’s Concerto in A Minor along with other pieces accompanied by a chamber orchestra.
 She performed in the many prestigious halls around the world as well as participated in many significant music festivals in Poland and abroad, receiving recognition from many famous violinists and conductors.

 Julia was born into a musical family.
-Her father is a prominent accompanist and mother is a composer who also teaches improvisation.
+Her father is a prominent accompanist and mother is a recognized composer who also teaches improvisation.
 Originally from Warsaw, Julia started her journey with music at the age of 3 when encouraged by her parents she started playing piano.
-When she started her elementary music education at age of 7, she picked up the violin as the main instrument but has never stopped playing piano.
+When she began her elementary music education at age of 7, she picked up the violin as the main instrument but has never stopped playing piano.

 Julia has worked with many globally distinguished artists such as Kristof Barati, Paul Kantor, William Preucil, Simon James, Yuri Bashmet, and Rollo Kovac.
 Julia holds Bachelor degree from Moores School of Music where she was awarded merit-based scholarships, including Moores School of Music Scholarships and Fredell Lack Scholarship.
 During her Bachelor education, she held concertmaster position in symphonic, ballet and opera productions.